18963668286/deep-learning-language-model/README.md

 * The decoder-only Transformer achieved a final training loss of **0.42** after 50 epochs.
 * Fine-tuning DistilGPT-2 reduced perplexity from **27.6 to 13.3** within 3 epochs, an improvement of approximately **52%**.
 * Introducing pre-trained GloVe embeddings reduced the initial training loss of the word-level GRU by approximately **40%** compared with training embeddings from scratch.

-**Note**: GitHub may not render the notebook preview correctly due to embedded Jupyter widget metadata.
-The .ipynb file can be downloaded and opened normally in Jupyter Notebook or Google Colab.

 ## Dataset